 Who this is for

-Solo founders shipping weekly, OSS maintainers cutting releases, product engineers writing notes for the help center, dev rel teams syndicating to changelog.com.
+Solo founders shipping weekly, OSS maintainers cutting releases, product engineers writing notes for the help center, and dev rel teams syndicating to changelog.com.

 When not to use these prompts